Assigned by the first letter of the student's last name.

 If you went to a community college, or transferred here from another four-year college, it is important to find out which courses “articulate.”
 Please read the TRANSFER STUDENT INFORMATION and instructions before you see an advisor.

 There are exceptions to the 16-unit cap rule.
-They are: 1) If you are a GRADUATING senior (i.e., you have already applied to graduate and taking units above the 16-unit cap will allow you to graduate a semester sooner; and 2) If you would like to take RTVF 121, 122 or TA 112, 117 or 191 because these courses DO NOT count against the 16-unit maximum.
-Fill out a PETITION TO ADD UNITS ABOVE THE 16-UNIT MAXIMUM.
-The Registrar's Office also has their version of this form PETITION FOR EXCESS UNITS.
+They are: 1) If you are a GRADUATING senior (i.e., you have already applied to graduate and taking units above the 16-unit cap will allow you to graduate a semester sooner; and 2) If you would like to take RTVF 121, 122 or TA 91, 112, 117 or 191, because these courses DO NOT count against the 16-unit maximum.
+Fill out a PETITION TO ADD UNITS ABOVE THE 16-UNIT MAXIMUM located on the bulletin board across from HGH 100.

-This refers to the academic capacity of a course and means specifically the number of students limited in a specific section of a course.
+This refers to the number of students limited in a specific section of a course.
 Exceptions to the Enrollment Cap are strictly enforced and Approval to Add is restricted to students who: (1) have a graduation card and need the class to graduate this academic year or (2) have a transcript-demonstrated need for the class this semester to progress toward graduation.
 This is the APPROVAL TO ADD OVER THE ENROLLMENT CAP request form.
 Requests are not guaranteed, but it doesn't hurt to try.
 Make sure ALL of your paperwork is in order and that you've gotten all required signatures before submitting your request.

-NOTE: Our programs offer several courses that will double-count (major and GE requirements).
+NOTE: Our programs offer several courses that will double-count for Major and GE requirements.
+They are:

 In addition to your completed Major or Minor form, you will need other paperwork for graduation application: